BCaven/elgato-light-controller/README.md

 ### Using the controller:

-The controller looks for transitions in the file `light.transition`
+The controller looks for transitions in the file `light.transition` unless otherwise specified.

-Each line is a timer of the following format: `time,lights,color1,color2,color3...,colorN`
+Each line is a timer of the following format: `__,__,time,lights,transition,end`

 `time` is 24 hour time in the format `HHMM`